Early Renaissance Art

 Architecture

-Filippo Brunelleschi (1377-1446) was the central figure of Renaissance architecture.
-His studies of Roman buildings and mathematics gave him an insight into Classical methods of proportion and structure which he applied to pioneering technical achievements, such as his design for the dome of Florence Cathedral (Santa Maria Del Fiore), which was the highest of any church in Tuscany.
+Filippo Brunelleschi (1377-1446) was the most influential designer of Renaissance architecture in Florence during the first half of the 15th century.
+His studies of Roman architecture (from the Roman architect Vitruvius) and mathematics gave him an insight into Classical methods of proportion and structure which he applied to pioneering technical achievements, such as his design for the dome of Florence Cathedral (Santa Maria Del Fiore), which was the highest of any church in Tuscany.
 Brunelleschi's cupola design was considered one of the finest engineering feats since Roman times.
 He is also credited with the revival of the classical columnar system, which he studied and mastered in Rome.
 Like many artists of the Early Renaissance, he excelled in several artistic activities.
 He was an accomplished sculptor and was also famous for his pioneering work into mathematical or linear perspective, which influenced many later painters of the period.
+See also: Greek Architecture (900-27 BCE).

 Greater Realism in Painting

-In keeping with the growing importance of Humanism, Early Renaissance artists strove to achieve greater realism in all their works.
-In contrast to the flat, stiff images of the Byzantine style, faces now became more life-like, bodies were painted in more realistic postures and poses, and figures began to express real emotion.
-At the same time, great efforts were made to create realistic 'depth' in paintings, known as mathematical or linear perspective.
+In keeping with the importance of Humanism, Early Renaissance painting strove to achieve greater realism in all their works.
+In contrast to the flat, stiff images of Byzantine art, faces now became more life-like, bodies were painted in more realistic postures and poses, and figures began to express real emotion.
+At the same time, great efforts were made to create realistic 'depth' in paintings, using scientific perspective.
 Although Giotto made advances in perspective, it wasn't until the arrival of the architects Brunelleschi and Leon Battista Alberti (1404–1472) that it was formalized as a creative technique and became a major preoccupation for many painters.

 Greater realism in fine art painting also necessitated proper study of light, shadow, and human anatomy.
-Although significant advances were made in these areas during the early and mid-15th century, it wasn't until the High Renaissance that light and shade was mastered by such great artists as Leonardo Da Vinci.
+Although significant advances were made in these areas during the early and mid-15th century, it wasn't until the end of the century that light and shade (sfumato) was fully mastered by such great High Renaissance artists as Leonardo Da Vinci.

 Subject matter also changed.
-Although most painting continued to depict Judeo-Christian stories from the Old or New Testaments, Renaissance artists also introduced narratives and characters from Classical mythology, such as Venus and Mars, in order to illustrate their humanistic beliefs.
+Although most works were religious paintings illustrating Judeo-Christian stories from the Bible, Early Renaissance artists also introduced narratives and characters from Classical mythology, such as Venus and Mars, in order to illustrate their humanistic beliefs.
 It is noteworthy that whereas during earlier Medieval times, everything about Greek art and mythology was perceived as being pagan or associated with paganism, in the Renaissance it was identified with enlightenment.

 Sculpture